Touching the Book, Touching Freedom: HG Satyanarayana Prabhu on Bhakti and Service

 Who is HG Satyanarayana Prabhu?

-HG Satyanarayana Prabhu is a direct disciple of Srila Prabhupada who serves as Director of the Bhaktivedanta Book Trust for the Far East and Middle East.
-He combines devotion with scholarship to distribute Vedic wisdom, support translations, and foster study circles.
+HG Satyanarayana Prabhu is described as a direct disciple of Srila Prabhupada, initiated in 1972.
+The post presents his service through the Bhaktivedanta Book Trust in the Far East and Middle East.